pingcap/docs/tidb-cloud/vector-search-integration-overview.md

 ## Object Relational Mapping (ORM) Libraries

-TiDB Vector Search feature can be integrated with ORM libraries to interact with the TiDB database.
+TiDB Vector Search can be integrated with ORM libraries to interact with the TiDB database.

 The following table lists the supported ORM libraries: